Bachelor of Arts (BA) in Economics: Career Path

 • Writing and research: Writing research papers and understanding academic research can be challenging for some students.

-• Balancing coursework with other responsibilities: Economics programs often require students to complete a significant amount of coursework, which can be challenging to balance with other responsibilities such as work or family.
+• Balancing coursework with other responsibilities: Economics programs often require students to complete a significant amount of coursework, which can be challenging to balance with other commitments such as work or family.

-• Difficulty in finding job: The job market for economics graduates can be competitive, and it can be challenging to find a job in the field.
+• Difficulty in finding a job: The job market for economics graduates can be competitive, and finding a job in the field can be challenging.

-• Keeping up with the latest technology: As the field of economics becomes more data-driven, students need to stay current with the latest technology and software used in the field.
+• Keeping up with the latest technology: As economics becomes more data-driven, students need to stay current with the latest technology and software used in the field.

-• Interpreting complex economic theories: Students need to have a good understanding of complex economic theories, which can be challenging for some students.
+• Interpreting complex economic theories: Students need to understand complex economic theories, which can be challenging for some students.

 Why Choose a BA in Economics program?